Chinese Gardens

 • Changi

 Take a romantic stroll under a blanket of stars down the boardwalk at the western end of Changi Point.
 Start at Changi Creek in the east before traversing the 2.2-kilometre stretch which looks out to neighbouring Johor.
 At sundown, the path is illuminated with pretty lights.
 In the day, you can catch bumboats taking day-trippers out to Pulau Ubin, and some wildlife as you pass by Changi Beach.
-It also makes a great vantage point of the stunning sunset.
-What could be more romantic than gazing into each other's eyes with the crashing yet calming waves in the background and the sea breeze in your hair?
+It also makes a great vantage point for the stunning sunset, but you can also take this chance to gaze into each other's eyes with the crashing yet calming waves in the background and the sea breeze in your hair.

 Advertising